-Hope this article motivates you to learn more Japanese and help those who want to travel Japan in the future.
+Hope this article motivates you to learn more Japanese and help those who want to travel to Japan in the future.
 Watching anime or series in Japanese will be a good way of learning Japanese culture and language at the same time.
-If you are stuck at home and bore yourself, let’s start learning Japanese!
+If you are stuck at home and bored yourself, let’s start learning Japanese!

 Also read these articles below to learn more easy phrases!